 West Lake, called Hồ Tây in Vietnamese, is a popular residential area for foreigners, along with embassy residences.
 Around the lake, you’ll find many high-end restaurants and bars catering to crowds looking for a lovely night out.
 Depending on your location, you will get to see the stupa of Trấn Quốc Pagoda standing tall at 15 metres (49 feet).
 It is the oldest temple in Hanoi, built in AD 544 by Emperor Lý Nam Đế.

 We check thousands to find special and memorable experiences.

 From parks, museums to expert classes, there is something for you.

 Nightclub, Vietnamese, $$$

-After some pre-drinking, head over to a club to dance the night away.
-The Hero Club is an industrial-style nightlife venue and has garnered a reputation as one of the best nightclubs in the city, throwing some awesome parties and themed nights.
-The DJ booth is set within an old Soviet truck, and the walls are adorned with colorful murals of superheroes and propaganda posters.
-The dance floor gets wild, and above hangs dancers in bird cage-like structures.
-The music ranges from hip-hop to deep house and lounge.
-The cocktails aren’t even expensive – they start from as low as VND$75,000 (USD$3.50), and imported beer such as Corona are sold for around VND$120,000 (USD$6.00).
-Despite the low prices, the crowd this club attracts is more on the affluent end of the spectrum.
-Come well-dressed!
+HERO Club is an industrial-style nightlife venue with a reputation as one of the best nightclubs in the city, throwing some awesome parties and themed nights.
+The DJ booth is set within an old Soviet truck, and the walls are adorned with colourful murals of superheroes and propaganda posters.
+The dance floor gets wild, with dancers in birdcage-like structures hanging above, and the music ranges from hip-hop to deep house and lounge.
+The cocktails aren’t expensive – they start from as low as 75,000 dongs (£2.60).
+Despite the low prices, this club attracts an affluent crowd, so dress to impress.